tomoumer/discovery_of_writing_differences/README.md

 # Discovery of Writing Differences

-In this capstone project for Data Science 6th cohort of Nashville Software School my aim is to explore differences in writing between different authors.
+In this capstone project for the 6th cohort Data Science bootcamp, as part of the Nashville Software School, my aim was to explore differences in writing between different authors.

 ## Executive Summary

 When it comes writing, there are two major characteristics that can help us understand which works we will enjoy reading (next): one is the themes/topics explored and another one is the writing style.
 In this capstone project my aim is to explore the unique writing differences between authors.
-Using [Project Gutenberg](https://www.gutenberg.org)’s extensive library as a starting point I will first focus on [topic modeling](https://arxiv.org/pdf/2103.00498.pdf) and then attempt to use a more recent [stylometric approach](https://aclanthology.org/2020.wnut-1.30.pdf).
+Using [Project Gutenberg](https://www.gutenberg.org)’s extensive library as a starting point and loosely following the [stylometric approach](https://aclanthology.org/2020.wnut-1.30.pdf).

-There are several problems that I foresee having to deal with.
-First off, I am limited by the books that available on Project Gutenberg for free.
-Secondly, there will be hardware limitations and considerations when it comes to training the model and making predictions.
-I will mostly deal with this by starting small (with only a few authors) and then expanding.
-Lastly, both when it comes to topics and writing styles, there are authors that change significantly during their careers and might not be suitable for training.
+The biggest limitations of the project were computing power and time.
+In particular, when it comes to Gutenberg Books, there were a number of issues that I encountered - such as, sometimes text not being encoded properly, or authors names themselves appearing within the text body.
+When it comes to computational power, I was able to use my laptop for the first part of the project and then [Google Colab](https://colab.research.google.com) when requiring the use of GPUs.

 ## Motivation